 In the immediate wake of two of the deadliest mass shootings in modern U.S. history, Americans stare at the aftermath and wonder why.
-We ask why, and how do we keep this from happening again?
+Again, we ask why, and how do we keep this from happening again?

-As PikMyKid began managing the traffic flow in and out of schools, he heard a new client demand from school administrators.
-“They needed to cut down the reaction time from when an incident happens to when the first responders and the entire school swings into an action plan,” he said.
+As the app began managing the traffic flow in and out of schools, Bhava discovered another problem school administrators faced.
+“They needed to cut down the reaction time from when an [active shooter] incident happens to when the first responders and the entire school swings into an action plan,” he said.

-The app’s new feature offers teachers and staff a panic button: when a school employee spots a threat, she presses a button within the PikMyKid app.
+The app’s new feature offers teachers and staff a panic button: when a school employee spots a threat, they press a button within the PikMyKid app.
 Once the alert is triggered, the real-time location info of the device is sent to 911 and to other important contacts.
 The app activates the phone’s microphone too, sending a continuous audio signal to emergency responders.
-(Schools pay between $3,000 and $4,000 per year to operate the system, depending upon the size of the school and other options; Bhava says it’s now in use at about 110 schools across 24 states and 3 different countries.)
+Schools pay between $3,000 and $4,000 per year to operate the system, depending upon the size of the school and other options; Bhava says it’s now in use at about 110 schools across 24 states and 3 different countries.

-Like other apps that offer digital panic buttons, including Rave Mobile Safety and SchoolGuard, PikMyKid is also adding support for digital maps that can be sent to first responders so that they don’t enter classrooms or hallways blind during an emergency.
+Like other apps that offer digital panic buttons, including Rave Mobile Safety and SchoolGuard, PikMyKid is also adding support for digital maps so that first responders don’t enter classrooms or hallways blind.
 In July, the startup signed a partnership with FacilityONE, a company that makes interactive, digital blueprints.
 Currently, most schools’ architectural plans aren’t digitized, but instead kept as hard copies at courthouses or municipal archives.
 After FacilityONE maps a school, PikMyKid loads the blueprint into the school’s safety profile.
 “As [first-responders are] approaching any school for any emergency, they are able to pull up these blueprints right from the [PikMyKid] portal,” Bhava says.